linode/docs/docs/guides/platform/manager/managing-ip-addresses/index.md

 1. Click **Save** to transfer the requested IPs.

 1. To make sure the new IP addresses take affect within the internal configuration of each Compute Instance, verify that [Network Helper](/docs/platform/network-helper/) is enabled and reboot the affected Instance(s).
+It may take up to 1-2 minutes for the transfer to take affect.

     If Network Helper is turned off *and* you've [configured a static IP address](/docs/networking/linux-static-ip-configuration/), you need to update the configuration files with the new IP addresses or enable Network Helper.